gear-foundation/gear-wiki/docs/examples/dex.md

 // Mint liquidity if fee is on.
 // If fee is on, mint liquidity equivalent to 1/6th of the growth in sqrt(k).
 So the math if the following.
 // Calculate the sqrt of current k using the reserves.
 Compare it.
-// If the current one is greater, than calculate the liquidity using the following formula:
+// If the current one is greater, then calculate the liquidity using the following formula:
 // liquidity = (total_supply * (root_k - last_root_k)) / (root_k * 5 + last_root_k).
 // where root_k - is the sqrt of the current product of reserves, and last_root_k - is the sqrt of the previous product.
-// Multiplication by 5 comes from the 1/6 of growrth is sqrt.
+// Multiplication by 5 comes from the 1/6 of growth is sqrt.
 // `reserve0` - MUST be a positive number
 // `reserve1` - MUST be a positive number
 // Arguments: